jonsimonsen/Procap/README.md

 -Refactored the divmaker to get rid of existing children before adding new ones.
 -TODO: Attempt to make the selector DRY (has identical js and jquery function).
 Not a high priority.
 -TODO2: Look into using JSON data to create charts.

+0.6
+---

+-Contains a chart of actual data from SSB/Hurtigruten along with the other charts.
+-TODO: Make it possible to read the data from file and/or directly from the web api.
+TODO2: Fix a bug that makes the new chart be only half of the desired height.
+TODO3: Apply DRY to the selector.